-Unfortunately for the Applicant, the lack of knowledge as to the contents of his luggage is not a defence to the violation by reason of subsection 18(1) of the Agriculture and Agri-food Monetary Penalties Act, which states as follows:
+The Applicant cooperated fully with the Respondent's inspector and was unaware that he was committing a violation.
+Unfortunately for the Applicant, the lack of knowledge of the violation is no defence by reason of subsection 18(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Act which states as follows:

-- 18.(1) A person named in a notice of violation does not have a defence by reason that the person - (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.
+that the person

+- (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.